marcoantonioni/cp4ba-installations/README.md

 ## Repository structure

-This repository contains four folders (for this version) described as follows:
+This repository contains folders (for this version) described as follows:

 ```
 .